csandmann/SandBox/README.md

 mkdir build
 ```

-### Deployment
+### Deployment Build
+For deployment, [cpprest](https://github.com/microsoft/cpprestsdk) is linked statically.
+So you need to build and install cpprest yourself (see https://github.com/Microsoft/cpprestsdk/wiki/How-to-build-for-Linux).
-To build the SandBox for deployment, simply use
+After installing cpprest, simply use
 ```
 cmake ..
 ```
+to build the SandBox.

-### Development
+### Development Build
-To enable development outside the RaspberryPi, the SandBox comes with a mock-reader, which implements the `ClReaderBase::read()` and `ClReaderBase::write(std::vector<unsigned char> &vcData)` as simply reading/writing from/to a file.
+To enable development outside the RaspberryPi, the SandBox comes with a mock-reader, which implements the `ClReaderBase::read()` and `ClReaderBase::write(const std::vector<unsigned char> &vcData)` as simply reading/writing from/to a file.
 This allows convenient development on a different system.
 To build the SandBox for development, simply use
 ```
 cmake -DDEVELOPMENT=1 ..
 ```